Meet the Staff

 Senior Research Consultant

 George Shaler, MPH, is the former Maine SAC Director (2013-2023) and now serves as a Senior Research Consultant to the Maine SAC and other justice policy projects of the Catherine Cutler Institute at the University of Southern Maine.
 His primary research and evaluation interests are justice and public health issues and how these topics are intertwined.
 He provides program evaluation and consultation services to state and local government agencies as well as community-based organizations and offers technical assistance in evaluation capacity building to Maine non-profits.
-Mr. Shaler has examined county jail trends, disproportionate minority contact, prison/jail health care issues, and juvenile and adult recidivism analysis, and conducted a community policing program evaluation.
-Mr. Shaler has co-authored and/or edited numerous SAC reports during his 20+ year tenure, several of which have received Douglas Yearwood National Publication Awards.
+George has examined county jail trends, disproportionate minority contact, prison/jail health care issues, and juvenile and adult recidivism analysis, and conducted a community policing program evaluation.
+He has co-authored and/or edited numerous SAC reports during his 20+ year tenure, several of which have received Douglas Yearwood National Publication Awards.